Know What Is Asthma and How to Prevent Asthma Attacks?

 Asthma is a condition that affects nearly 30 million Americans.
 Kids and adults are equally likely to have it.
-Most children with asthma may get cured as they get older, but for some, the condition remains into adulthood.
-The scariest thing about asthma is that if you do not know the symptoms and know how to address it, the lung condition can kill you.
+Most children with asthma may get cured as they get older, but for some, the condition remains until adulthood.
+The scariest thing about asthma is that if you do not know the symptoms and know how to address them, the lung condition can kill you.
 You can prevent asthma attacks and take better control of your life or your child’s life.
 Take a look at these tips to help you.

-1. Identify Triggers and Stay Away From Them
+1. Identify Triggers and Stay Away from Them

 Most people can learn what triggers they need on their own.
 Other times, there are triggers you know you have but do not know what the source is.

-In times like this, it’s helpful to create an asthma diary to track everything you do and the locations you visit.
+In times like this, it’s helpful to create an asthma diary to track everything, you do and the locations you visit.
 Keep a log for several weeks.

 There are emotional and physical factors that can cause asthma.
 Attacks can happen while working out or occur during periods of stress, depression, or shock.

-2. Strengthen Your Immunity
+2. Asthma Management Plan: Boost Your Immunity

 Anyone can benefit from a healthy immune system, especially those who have asthma.
 You can boost your immune system by taking vitamin C, drinking plenty of water, and eating foods rich in antioxidants and vitamins to equip your body with the nutrition it needs.